 Spock was waiting for her, and he eased her away from Len.
 "Christine, I am holding that thought as you asked.
 Shall we go?"

 "As sexy as your attempts to separate me from the herd are, I'm going to have to say no."

 She grabbed his arm and jerked him after her.
-"You are already there so somewhere in that Vulcan body is the capacity to live a little."
+"Other you's already there so somewhere in that Vulcan body is the capacity to live a little."

 He actually sighed.
 But it sounded like a sound of happiness.
 She glanced back and he nodded.
 "She would have said that, too."

 "I have to tell you it's not very flattering that you're after me to recapture her—me—her—whatever."

 He seemed to follow that.
 "I understand.
 I would be upset to learn that you were choosing me because you could not have him."
 He pointed to the other Spock.